Lectures on piecewise distance-preserving maps: Brehm's extension theorem

 for any $x\in\partial_A\Omega$.
 To see this, consider a sequence of points in $\Omega$ that converges to $x$ and another sequence of points in $A\backslash \Omega$ that converges to $x$, and then use the fact that $h$ is continuous (Exercise~\ref{ex:PDP=>cont}).

-Further, note the following. \begin{clm}{} The boundary $\partial_A\Omega$ is the union of a finite collection of line segments $E_1,\dots, E_k$ which intersect each other only at the common endpoints.
-Moreover, $h$ is distance preserving on each of these segments. \end{clm}
+Further, note the following. \begin{clm}{} The boundary $\partial_A\Omega$ is the union of a finite collection of line segments $E_1,\dots, E_k$ which intersect only at common endpoints.
+Moreover, $h$ is distance-preserving on each of these segments. \end{clm}